 Before anyone tries to improve themselves, their thoughts, or their actions, the first step should always be to evaluate your past and current situation.

-By writing things down, you’d have a record of what you did, thought, and acted on so this helps you reflect on what worked and what didn’t.
-You can gauge your strengths and weeknesses, and where you spend your time and energy on.
+By writing things down, you’d have a record of what you did, thought of, and acted on so this helps you reflect on what worked and what didn’t.
+You can gauge your strengths and weaknesses and identify how you spend your time and energy.